AdobeDocs/journey-optimizer.de-DE/help/using/code-based/get-started-code-based.md

 <!--[!DNL Journey Optimizer] allows you to compose and deliver content on any inbound surface in a developer-focused workflow.
 You can leverage all the personalization capabilities, and preview what will be published.
 The content can be static (images, text, JSON, HTML) or dynamic (offers, decisions, recommendations).
 You can also insert custom content actions in your omni-channel journeys.-->

->[!CAUTION]
+>[!NOTE]
 >
->Derzeit können Code-basierte Erlebnisse in [!DNL Journey Optimizer] nur mithilfe von **Kampagnen** erstellt werden.
+>* Wenn Sie zum ersten Mal ein code-basiertes Erlebnis erstellen, stellen Sie sicher, dass Sie die unter [diesem Abschnitt](code-based-prerequisites.md).

-Wenn Sie [Kampagne erstellen](../campaigns/create-campaign.md#configure)auswählen **Codebasiertes Erlebnis** als Aktion definieren und grundlegende Einstellungen definieren.
+>

->[!NOTE]
+>* Derzeit können Code-basierte Erlebnisse in [!DNL Journey Optimizer] nur mithilfe von **Kampagnen** erstellt werden.
 >
->Wenn Sie zum ersten Mal ein code-basiertes Erlebnis erstellen, stellen Sie sicher, dass Sie die unter [diesem Abschnitt](code-based-prerequisites.md).
+>>* Der code-basierte Erlebniskanal ist nicht für Unternehmen verfügbar, die die Adobe erworben haben **Gesundheitsschild** und **Datenschutz und Sicherheitsschild** Add-On-Angebote.

 <!--Discover the detailed steps to create a code-based campaign in this video.-->